 If you are financially eligible, you may be able to get legal representation and most legal advice for free.
 The eligibility guidelines for legal advice and for legal representation are separate.
 Legal information (plus some kinds of legal advice) is free to all British Columbians.
 If you're reading this page, you've already received a form of legal aid.

-Aboriginal delegated agencies provide child welfare services to Aboriginal communities.
-Aboriginal delegated agencies are part of the Ministry of Children and Family Development.
+Delegated Aboriginal agencies provide child welfare services to Aboriginal communities.
+Delegated Aboriginal agencies have an agreement with the Ministry of Children and Family Development to provide certain child welfare services to Aboriginal communities.

-If a social worker contacts you or visits your home to ask questions about your family, he or she may be working for an Aboriginal delegated agency.
+If a child protection worker contacts you or visits your home to ask questions about your family, they may be working for a delegated Aboriginal agency.

 - remove your child from your home, and